 - Picnic Blanket – Comfort is key when you’re learning in a new environment.
 Ensure your students are safe from ants and grass allergies by providing a picnic blanket.
 Extra-large picnic rugs make great focus areas for whole classwork, and if you get a waterproofed blanket you won’t have to worry about wet grass!
 Flat sheets provide a cheaper and easier-to-wash alternative!

 - Surface for Writing – While grass is comfy for our bodies, it isn’t all that great for our handwriting.
 Allow your students to make the most of their space by providing them with a firm surface to lean on while they work.
-You might choose to use clipboards or mini-whiteboards, but we love these Write and Wipe Paper Saver Sleeves from Elizabeth Richards!
+You might choose to use clipboards or mini-whiteboards, but we love these Write and Wipe Paper Saver Sleeves from Amazon!

-- Spare Stationery -Avoid the toing and froing back to your indoor classroom, and have some spare stationery on standby.
-A small pencil case is perfect for holding onto a few pencils, rubbers, scissors and glue for those forgetful little darlings.
+- Extra Supplies – Avoid having to run back to your indoor classroom, and have some spare supplies on standby.
+A small pencil case is perfect for holding onto a few pencils, erasers, scissors, and glue for those forgetful little darlings.

 and the best thing…

-- Chalk – This one’s a game changer!
-Save on paper and utilize every element of your outdoor area by canvassing your footpaths and playgrounds with your students’ thinking.
-Check with your Principal that they don’t mind the temporary educational graffiti first!
+- Chalk – This one’s a game-changer!
+Save on paper, and utilize every element of your outdoor area by canvassing your paths and playgrounds with your students’ thinking.

 Outdoor Lesson Checklist